ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 To use touchterrain in standalone mode (i.e. not via a web server), either run `TouchTerrain_standalone.py` or `TouchTerrain_standalone_jupyter_notebook.ipynb`.
 Both sit in the project root folder and require that the touchterrain module has been installed.

 ### Jupyter Notebook version
-The preferred way to run the standalone version of TouchTerrain is via the jupyter notebook file __standalone/TouchTerrain_standalone_jupyter_notebook.ipnb__.
+The preferred way to run the standalone version of TouchTerrain is via the jupyter notebook file __TouchTerrain_standalone_jupyter_notebook.ipnb__.
 Inside the notebook, the processing parameters are given as a python dictionary.
 The parameters are explained below for the JSON file version but the python syntax is very similar to JSON.
-After processing the DEM and saving the model(s) in a zip file, it can also unzip it for you and visualize the model(s) in a 3D viewer inside the browser (using the k3d package).You can see a web view version of the note book [here](https://htmlpreview.github.io/?https://github.com/ChHarding/TouchTerrain_for_CAGEO/blob/master/stuff/TouchTerrain_standalone_jupyter_notebook.html)
+After processing the DEM and saving the model(s) in a zip file, it can also unzip it for you and visualize the model(s) in a 3D viewer inside the browser (using the `k3d` package).You can see a web view version of the note book [here](https://htmlpreview.github.io/?https://github.com/ChHarding/TouchTerrain_for_CAGEO/blob/master/stuff/TouchTerrain_standalone_jupyter_notebook.html)

 For more details see this: [touchterrain jupyter notebook - get started](https://docs.google.com/document/d/1bS-N7elMMWU44LctQpMPbbNSurftY3fRealTwOK-5ME/edit?usp=sharing)

 ### Simple python version
 `TouchTerrain_standalone.py`is the straight python equivalent of the jupyter notebook.
-Processing parameters as either given as a dictionary inside the file or are read in via a JSON configuration file such as `stuff/example_config.json`.
+Processing parameters are either given as a dictionary inside the file or are read in from a JSON configuration file such as `stuff/example_config.json`.

-If you don't want to use a JSON file, edit the parameters in `TouchTerrain_standalone.py` and run it an IDE or via the command line terminal.
+If you don't want to use a JSON file, edit the hardcoded parameters in `TouchTerrain_standalone.py` and run it an IDE or via the command line terminal.
 To run it in a terminal, go into the standalone folder and type:

 `python TouchTerrain_standalone.py`

 To run it with the JSON config file, edit the JSON file `stuff/example_config.json`, save it in the same folder as `TouchTerrain_standalone.py` and edit it for your needs.
 To run it, open a terminal and type: